ota-meshi/eslint-plugin-regexp/docs/rules/prefer-named-capture-group.md

 This rule reports capturing groups without a name.

-This rule inspired by [prefer-named-capture-group] rule.
-The position of the report is improved over the core rule, and the argument of `new RegExp()` is also checked.
+This rule is inspired by the [prefer-named-capture-group] rule.
+The positions of reports are improved over the core rule and arguments of `new RegExp()` are also checked.

 <eslint-code-block>